tkuhn/nanopub-server/README.md

 _(work in progress)_

 This is a simple server to publish nanopublications that have a [trusty URI](http://arxiv.org/abs/1401.5775).
-It only returns single nanopubs.
+It only returns entire nanopubs.
-No queries.
-No triple store involved.
-MongoDB is used to store the nanopubs.
+No queries supported; no triple store involved.
+The current implementation uses MongoDB to store the nanopubs.

 Compilation and Deployment